Raynos/chain-stream/README.md

 `chain.method[Sync or Async][Parallel or Serial]`

-It should be noted that `chain.method` defaults to sync and parallel for transformations and serial for consumption.
+It should be noted that `chain.method` defaults to sync and parallel.

-Similarly `chain.methodAsync` and `chain.methodSync` default to parallel for transformations and serial for consumptions.
+Similarly `chain.methodAsync` and `chain.methodSync` default to parallel.

 Also `chain.methodParallel` and `chain.methodSerial` default to sync.